AmeyaMprojects/IITK_HACK_2/README.md

 ### Frontend Setup

-1. Go to the root directory of the project:
+1. Go to the root directory of the project IN A NEW TERNIMAL:

 2. Install the required npm packages:
     ```sh